Greg-T8/Notebook/topics/concepts/unit_testing_powershell.md

 ## A basic PowerShell test

 In PowerShell, test suites are written using the [`Pester`](https://pester.dev/) module.
 The term "pester" is a playful nod to what tests do: they persitently bother or "pester" the code to ensure it behaves as expected under various conditions.
+The `Pester` module comes with PowerShell by default, and the cmdlets should be immediately available for you to use.

 Here's a basic example of a Pester test in PowerShell.
-You can put this code in a `.ps1` file and run it.
+Feel free to put this code in a `.ps1` file and run it.

 ```powershell
 #SimpleTest.ps1